-Southwest Airlines pilot facing federal charges after allegedly committing ‘lewd sex act’ on flight
+Former Southwest Airlines pilot facing federal charges after allegedly committing ‘lewd sex act’ on flight

 SPICEJET AIRLINES PASSENGER ATTEMPTS TO OPEN EMERGENCY EXIT MID-FLIGHT: REPORT

-According to a one-page filing in federal district court in Maryland, Michael Haak, the pilot in command of the plane, exposed his genitals in acts that began, continued and ended while flight 6607 on Aug.
-10 was in the air.
+According to a one-page filing in federal district court in Maryland, Michael Haak, the pilot in command of the plane, exposed his genitals in acts that began, continued and ended on Aug.
+10 while Flight 6607 was in the air.

 The document, which was dated Friday, did not indicate the circumstances and who might have witnessed the incident.